MEET THE CURATOR

 Tamara Kaye Sellman is a registered polysomnographic technologist (RPSGT) with previous experience working with patients for both an in-hospital lab and a free-standing sleep clinic.
 She is also a board certified clinical sleep health educator (CCSH).

+Independent of her own projects, Sellman works for the American Association of Sleep Technologists as an education product content provider, writer, and blogger (read her work for the AAST here).
+Other independent projects include a contribution to their upcoming sleep technology textbook, Fundamentals of Sleep Technology (May 2019 release).
 In 2017, Sellman won the AAST Literary Award, which honors and recognizes an AAST member for an original published article, paper, or textbook chapter that represents excellence in technical literary writing by a sleep technologist (“Risk Management in the Sleep Center: What We Can Take Away From Renee Lewis v.
 The Emory Clinic, Inc.” June 16, 2016; A2Zzz Volume 25 Number 1).

 Other organizations Sellman actively belongs to and/or supports include the American Academy of Sleep Medicine (AASM), Association of Health Care Journalists (AHCJ), Board of Registered Polysomnography Technologists (BRPT), Circadian Sleep Disorders Network, Northwest Science Writers Association (NSWA), Wake Up Narcolepsy, the Restless Legs Foundation, StartSchoolLater.org, and the Narcolepsy Network.

 Aside from writing, Sellman speaks about sleep health at public events and is an activist for sleep health issues that include:

 - mandatory testing and compliant treatment for sleep disorders among transportation workers

 - laws that recognize drowsy driving as a form of impaired driving

 - later bell times for teenagers